News

 * The cherry tree’s Blooming date is defined as the first day when five to six or more flowers open on a specimen tree.

-In case of any extraordinary developments or updates to the forecast between the 20th and 25th of March, an updated forecast will be published on JWA’s weather forecasting media ‘tenki.jp’, on their cherry blossom forecasting page.
+In case of any extraordinary developments or updates to the forecast between 10rd and 15th of April, an updated forecast will be published on JWA’s weather forecasting media ‘tenki.jp’, on their cherry blossom forecasting page.

 For the most recent updates and information on the 2025 cherry blossom please visit the 【tenki.jp】 The Cherry Blossom and Full Bloom Forecast page (Only available in Japanese).